apache/fury-site/docs/start/swift.md

 Fory Swift provides xlang Object Serialization and compiler-generated models.
-It is distributed through Swift Package Manager, uses Swift tools 6.0, and targets macOS 13 or later and iOS 16 or later.
+It is distributed through Swift Package Manager, uses Swift tools 6.0, and targets macOS 13 or later, iOS and tvOS 16 or later, watchOS 9 or later, and visionOS 1 or later.
+Linux requires a Swift 6.0 or later toolchain.

 ## Verify the Toolchain